Electorate of Saxony: Ascanian Electorate of Saxony

+Duke Bernhard (d 1212) was succeeded by his younger son Albert I (r.
+1212–1260), who inherited the Saxon ducal title and trans-Elbian possessions around Wittenberg and Lauenburg, while Bernhard's older son Henry I inherited all Eastphalian and some trans-Elbian possessions, that became the Principality of Anhalt (1218).
+Thus, the Saxon ducal domains were reduced to possessions of Albert I around Lauenburg and Wittenberg.
+After his death in 1260, his sons John I and Albert II (r.
+1260–1298) initially ruled together, but in practice started to divide territorial jurisdictions already since 1269, without formal separation.
+The final division was formalised in 1296, between John's sons and their uncle Albert II, thus creating two distinctive Saxon duchies, the Duchy of Saxe-Lauenburg and the Duchy of Saxe-Wittenberg.
+Since both were claiming the Saxon electoral dignity, a long dipute emerged between two ducal brances, and lasted until 1356.

-The electoral privilege was not institutionally regulated until 1356 and the Golden Bull, the fundamental law of the Holy Roman Empire that established the procedure for electing the German king by seven prince-electors.
-Through it Emperor Charles IV permanently granted the electoral privilege to Rudolf I as Duke of Saxe-Wittenberg and decreed the indivisibility of the territory.
-The dukes of Saxe-Wittenberg rose to a place among the highest-ranking princes of the Empire.
+The Ascanians of Saxe-Wittenberg, Albert II and Rudolf I (r.
+1298–1356) acquired the Burgraviate of Magdeburg and the County of Brehna, and succeeded in asserting themselves as holders to the Saxon electoral privilege, that was not institutionally regulated until 1356 and the Golden Bull, the fundamental law of the Holy Roman Empire that established the procedure for electing the German king by seven prince-electors.
+Through it Emperor Charles IV permanently granted the electoral privilege to the Duke of Saxony, being the Duke Rudolf I of Saxe-Wittenberg, and decreed the indivisibility of the Saxon ducal territory.
+The dukes of Saxe-Wittenberg thus rose to a place among the highest-ranking princes of the Empire.
 In addition to being one of the seven German electorates, Saxe-Wittenberg had possession of the office of arch-marshal of the Holy Roman Empire.

-In terms of size, Saxe-Wittenberg remained a rather insignificant territory in the Empire with an area of only about 4,500 to 5,000 square kilometers.
-There were no large urban centers, but its location along the middle Elbe gave the duchy strategic importance.
+In terms of size, Saxe-Wittenberg remained a rather insignificant territory in the Empire with an area of only about 4,500 to 5,000 square kilometres.
+There were no large urban centres, but its location along the middle Elbe gave the duchy strategic importance.